XShar/Intelligent-L7-DDoS-Protection-Script/README.md

     fi
 }

-# Get number of active Nginx connections
+# Function to get the number of active Nginx connections.
+# Assumes that Nginx is configured with ngx_http_stub_status_module.
+# If the status page is unavailable (e.g. due to exhausted worker_connections),
+# the function returns CONN_THRESHOLD+1 to trigger protection.
 get_nginx_conn() {
     local status
     status=$(curl -s "$NGINX_STATUS_URL")
     if [ -z "$status" ] || [[ "$status" != *"Active connections:"* ]]; then
         log "Unable to retrieve Nginx status.
-The worker_connections limit might be exceeded." echo 9999
+Possibly worker_connections are exhausted." echo $((CONN_THRESHOLD + 1))
     else
         echo "$status" | awk '/Active connections/ {print $3}' fi
 }

 # Check that necessary utilities exist
 if ! command -v mpstat >/dev/null 2>&1; then